Research center spotlight: Ethnicity and Ethnography Laboratory and Research Center

 The center’s coming out party was a two-day conference focused on immigration and racial issues in the era of President Donald Trump.
 Adachi found collaborators from throughout the college and used some of the college’s funding and grants from the Sage Fund and the Dean of Students’ Multi-Ethnic Cultural and Co-Curricular Programming Advisory Board to organize the event.

-In February, the center held “Social, Ethnic, and Racial Boundaries on Campus and Community in the 21st Century,” attracting bout 90 attendees to the Bone Student Center.
+In February, the center held “Social, Ethnic, and Racial Boundaries on Campus and Community in the 21st Century,” attracting about 90 attendees to the Bone Student Center.

 Adachi said there was powerful testimony from campus members, including an African-American student from Chicago’s South Side, who recounted an episode in which he and a white friend were stopped by police while walking around town but only he was questioned.

 “Microagression is everyday life,” Adachi said. “(Victims) have struggled with it since they were born.
-They are not really inside America society.”
+They are not really inside American society.”

 Last year, the center sponsored its first research project, a study examining the marriages of Japanese women to American men who live in the United States.
 Adachi’s undergraduate students conducted interviews with couples from different eras, exploring how they raised their children, focusing on questions of culture, language, and education.
 One student plans to further the project in graduate school.